Evgeny Chichvarkin

 Evgeny Aleksandrovich Chichvarkin (Евге́ний Алекса́ндрович Чичва́ркин; born on the 10th of September 1974 in Leningrad, RSFSR, Soviet Union) is a Russian entrepreneur who founded the largest Russian mobile phone retailer, Euroset.
 This made him the richest man under the age of 35 in his country, with an approximate worth of $1.6 billion.

 He has received a number of public awards including 2004 Person of the Year in the Head of Retail Business category.
 The winner of the Ernst & Young contest "Entrepreneur of the Year 2005" in the Nomination "Trade".

 In 2006 he was awarded the Order of Saint Alexander Nevsky "For Labor and the Fatherland" in the nomination "Industry Leader".
 In 2006 he was awarded the Order of Glory of Russia for his great personal contribution to the development of the best traditions of Russian entrepreneurship.
 In 2007, at the Grand Prix of the "Person of the Year 2006" Chichvarkin was awarded the Order of Glory of the Fatherland.

 He was a member of the Right Cause political party and was expected to become chairman of its Moscow section.
 Chichvarkin currently lives in London, from where he has campaigned against corruption in Russia and president Vladimir Putin personally.

-In August 2012 he launched his new wine store "Hedonism Wines" on London's Davies Street.
+In August 2012, he launched the wine store "Hedonism Wines" on Davies Street in Mayfair, London.

 Biography

-Chichvarkin was born in Leningrad in 1974, from mother Lyudmila of Russian Tatar descent and father Aleksandr from Moscow.
+Chichvarkin was born in Leningrad in 1974, from mother Lyudmila of Russian Tatar descent and father Aleksandr from Moscow; his great-great-grandfather was Moksha.
 His father was a pilot and his mother was an economist working for the Soviet Ministry of Foreign Trade; during his childhood, the family moved to Moscow.

 From 1991 to 1996 Chichvarkin studied at the State University of Management, as well as earning money trading on Moscow flea markets.
 After graduating Chichvarkin started studying for a PhD (Kandidat), which he abandoned in 1998.

 Euroset Company

 In 1997 Chichvarkin and his friend Timur Artemev started a business named Yevroset to sell mobile phones.
 In 2002 Yevroset became one of the top three Moscow mobile phone retailers, with 92 retail outlets.
 The company opened 100 more outlets in 2002, 117 more outlets in 2003, 800 more outlets in 2004, 1934 more outlets in 2005, etc. In 2007 they had 5156 outlets in 12 countries: Russia, Ukraine, Belarus, Moldova, Estonia, Latvia, Lithuania, Kazakhstan, Kyrgyzstan, Armenia and Azerbaijan.

-In June 2005, Yevroset has received the "Superbrand-2005" public award, in October 2005 "Brand of the Year / EFFIE 2005" awards and in December 2005 "The Company of the Year" in the nomination "Business Reputation". «Euroset» is holders of the Diploma of the Russian Foundation for the Protection of Consumer Rights.
+In June 2005, Yevroset received the "Superbrand-2005" public award, in October 2005 "Brand of the Year / EFFIE 2005" awards and in December 2005 "The Company of the Year" in the nomination "Business Reputation".
+Euroset is holder of the Diploma of the Russian Foundation for the Protection of Consumer Rights.

-On 21 September 2008, Evgeny Chichvarkin sold «Euroset» to Alexander Mamut, the owner of investment company ANN and internet portal "Live Journal".
+On 21 September 2008, Evgeny Chichvarkin sold Euroset to Alexander Mamut, the owner of investment company ANN and internet portal "Live Journal".